ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 ``Why softmask?``
 Here is an exerpt from the original maker publication.
-"Soft masking excludes these re- gions (low complexity repeats) from nucleating BLAST alignments (Korf et al. 2003) butleaves them available for inclusion in annotations, as many pro- tein-coding  genes  contain  runs  of  low  complexity  sequence."
+"Soft masking excludes these regions (low complexity repeats) from nucleating BLAST alignments (Korf et al. 2003) but leaves them available for inclusion in annotations, as many protein-coding  genes  contain  runs  of  low  complexity  sequence."

 maker_opts.ctl